the-events-calendar/the-events-calendar/readme.txt

 * Greek from Yannis Troullinos
 * Icelandic by Baldvin Berndsen
 * Indonesian from Didik Priyanto
-* Italian from Roberto Scano
+* Italian from Gabriele Taffi
 * Latvian from Raivis Dejus
 * Montenegrin from Sasa Vukovic
 * Norwegian Bokmål by Morten Ruud